witness/Concealing-Identity/Languages/Portuguese/PT_OcultandoIdentidades_20140422_v1_0.md

 anotações, registros e cartões de memória em locais seguros.
 Tenha cópias em outros lugares ou com pessoas de confiança se necessário.

-## CONCEALING IDENTITY TECHNIQUES WHILE FILMING TÉCNICAS PARA OCULTAR
+## CONCEALING IDENTITY TECHNIQUES WHILE FILMING
-## IDENTIDADES NA HORA DA FILMAGEM
+## TÉCNICAS PARA OCULTAR IDENTIDADES NA HORA DA FILMAGEM
-##

 There are several options for concealing identity while recording.
 Film the interviewee wearing a non- descript article of clothing that covers much of their face, focus only on their hands, or simply record out of focus.
-If you are concerned that your video might be seized before you can upload it ‚Äì look into using an anonymizing application on your mobile device, such as the InformaCam [http://bit.ly/informacam](http://bit.ly/informacam).
+If you are concerned that your video might be seized before you can upload it, look into using an anonymizing application on your mobile device, such as the InformaCam [http://bit.ly/informacam](http://bit.ly/informacam).